mounaiban/slowcomb/README.rst

     >>> perm_abcd.index( ('D','C','B','A') )
     23

-The source sequence used in this example is a tuples, which supports index reverse lookups.
+The source sequence used in this example is a tuple, which supports index reverse lookups.
 Some sources may not support this; in such cases, the ``index()`` method will not succeed.